-Prepared by Bruce Camber for five classes of high school geometry students and a sixth-grade class of scientific savants.
+Prepared and first posted on July 9, 2013 by Bruce Camber for five classes of high school geometry students and a sixth-grade class of scientific savants.

 Observing how the simplest geometric objects are readily embedded within each other, a high school geometry class asked a similar question to that asked by Zeno (circa 430 BC) centuries earlier.2 “How many steps inside can we go before we can go no further?”
 The students had learned about the Planck Length, a conceptual limit of 1.616199(97)x10-35 meters.
 Using base-2 exponential notation, these students rather quickly discovered that it took just over 101 steps going within to get into the range of the Planck Length.
 For this exercise they followed just two geometrical objects, the simple tetrahedron and the octahedron.
 Within that tetrahedron is an octahedron perfectly enclosed within it.
 Also, within each corner are four half-sized tetrahedrons.

 Illustration 1: The simple tetrahedron, the center triangle

 We went inside again.
 At each notation or step we simply selected an object and divided the edges in half and connected the dots.
 Perfectly enclosed within the octahedron are six half-sized octahedrons in each of the six corners and eight half-sized tetrahedrons in each of the eight faces.

 Illustration 2: An octahedron with its simplest internal parts.